 - Current Michigan AEYC Governing Board members or employees may not apply for a Jacquelyn H. Miller Endowment Fund Grant as the primary or secondary applicant.
 A Governing Board member may, however, write a letter of support for a proposed project.

 - Proposals must be no longer than five (5) typewritten pages.

 - Proposals must include the following section headings:

 - Project description (include description and size of target population)

-- Relevance to endowment focus: Children and the Arts or Learning Environments
+- Relevance to endowment focus: Children and the Arts or Play Environments for Young Children

 - Justification of need

 Budget Requirements (Click here to access the budget template)

 - Individual grants may range up to $1200

 - Upload a budget narrative detailing income and expenses: